 Cloud Native PostgreSQL

-Cloud Native PostgreSQL is an operator designed by EnterpriseDB to manage PostgreSQL workloads on any supported Kubernetes cluster running in private, public, or hybrid cloud environments.
+Cloud Native PostgreSQL is an operator designed by EnterpriseDB to manage PostgreSQL workloads on any supported Kubernetes cluster running in private, public, hybrid, or multi-cloud environments.
 Cloud Native PostgreSQL adheres to DevOps principles and concepts such as declarative configuration and immutable infrastructure.

 It defines a new Kubernetes resource called "Cluster" representing a PostgreSQL cluster made up of a single primary and an optional number of replicas that co-exist in a chosen Kubernetes namespace for High Availability and offloading of read-only queries.